Garet Garrett: Political viewpoint

 Garett was called a conservative in his obituary, and after his death, his book The People's Pottage was adopted as one of the "twelve candles" of the John Birch Society.
 He is now sometimes called a member of the Old Right and is seen as a libertarian or classical liberal.

 Under the editor George Horace Lorimer at the Saturday Evening Post, in the 1920s, Garrett attacked proposals for American forgiveness of European war debts and for the bailout of American farmers.
 After the election of Franklin Roosevelt, he became one of the most vocal opponents of Roosevelt's centralization of political and economic power in the federal government.
 He attacked the New Deal in articles in the Saturday Evening Post between 1933 and 1940.

 In 1940, he became the Posts editor-in-chief.
 Garrett opposed the Roosevelt administration's moves toward intervention in the Second World War in Europe and was one of the most widely-read non-interventionists.
 After the Japanese attack on Pearl Harbor, Garrett supported the war but was still fired from the Post.

 Connection to Ayn Rand

-The libertarian writer Justin Raimondo argued that Garrett's novel The Driver, which is about a speculator called Henry M. Galt who takes over a failing railroad, was the source of the name "Galt" and the rhetorical device, "Who is John Galt?" for Ayn Rand in her novel, Atlas Shrugged, which has a mystery character named John Galt.
-In contrast, Chris Matthew Sciabarra argued Raimondo's "claims that Rand plagiarized...The Driver" to be "unsupported".
-Garrett's biographer, Bruce Ramsey, wrote, "Both The Driver and Atlas Shrugged have to do with running railroads during an economic depression, and both suggest pro-capitalist ways in which the country might get out of the depression.
+The libertarian writer Justin Raimondo argued that Garrett's 1922 novel The Driver was an unacknowledged influence on philosopher Ayn Rand.

+Garrett's novel is about a speculator called Henry M. Galt who takes over a failing railroad and becomes the wealthiest man in America.
+This is very similar to the basic concept of Rand's 1957 novel Atlas Shrugged, which has a mystery character named John Galt who operates a railroad; the book uses the repeated question “Who is John Galt?”

+Chris Matthew Sciabarra argued Raimondo's "claims that Rand plagiarized...The Driver" to be "unsupported".

+Garrett's biographer, Bruce Ramsey, wrote: "Both The Driver and Atlas Shrugged have to do with running railroads during an economic depression, and both suggest pro-capitalist ways in which the country might get out of the depression.
 But in plot, character, tone, and theme they are very different."